APPIC MATCH & APPLICATION INFO

-The 2014 APPIC Match Policies are available at the "Match Policies" page at the APPIC web site: http://www.appic.org/.
+The 2015 APPIC Match Policies are available at the "Match Policies" page at the APPIC website.
 For the most up to date Match Policy Statement, please visit this site.

 The University of Oregon Counseling and Testing Center participates in the National Matching Service as approved by APPIC.
 The University of Oregon Counseling and Testing Center's NMS number is 152211.
-Information about registering for the 2014 Match Service will be available on the APPIC website at http://www.natmatch.com/psychint/reglink.htm .
+Information about registering for the 2016 Match Service will be available on the APPIC website.
 (Please be aware that each applicant needs to file the necessary form with NMS only once.)

-Given our internship positions are UO employment positions, we are unable to be flexible whatsover on the following minimum qualifications.
-Thus qualified candidates must be;
+Given our internship positions are UO employment positions, we are unable to be flexible whatsoever with the following minimum qualifications.

-1. Doctoral students in APA-approved counseling or clinical psychology programs
+- Doctoral students in APA or CPA approved counseling or clinical psychology programs

-2. Completed 500 combined masters/doctoral intervention hours (not including assessment hours)
+- Completed 500 combined masters/doctoral intervention hours (not including assessment hours) by application deadline of November 4, 2016

-3. Have a college/university counseling center practica or work experience
+- Have a college/university counseling center practica or work experience by application deadline of November 4, 2016

-5. Successfully defended dissertation proposal by deadline of ranking interns
+- Successfully defended dissertation proposal by deadline of ranking interns, in early February 2017

 Please Note: Effective August 2008, the University of Oregon requires a background check that verifies that candidates have no criminal or other record that would preclude employment in the University's judgment.
 These background checks will be conducted following the APPIC Match, and offers will be contingent successfully completing the background check.
-A full explanation of this policy is available at http://policies.uoregon.edu/policy/by/1/03000-human-resources/criminal-credit-and-related-background-checks-applicants-universit
+A full explanation of this policy is available at the UO Policy Library.

 Interested applicants should submit:

-- A completed Uniform Internship Application (which can be uploaded from the APPIC Web site: http://www.appic.org/match/5_3_match_application.html
+- A completed Uniform Internship Application (which can be accessed on the APPIC website)

 - Current vita

-- Cover Letter specifying why you're specifically interested in our internship program
+- Cover Letter specifying why you're specifically interested in our internship program, including what rotations you are most interested in and how that fits into your training goals

 - Official graduate transcripts